GRO4T/air-quality-monitor/README.md

 # Air Quality Monitor

-This repository contains the code and instructions to build a simple air-quality monitor using a Plantower PMS5003 sensor and a Raspberry Pi.
+This repository contains the code and instructions to build a simple air quality monitor using a Plantower PMS5003 sensor and a Raspberry Pi.

 ## Quick overview